 0950H Early Lunch at Talisay

 I wasn’t so keen on taking an early lunch since we just had our breakfast in Silang but Ken insisted.
-He stopped in Valentino’s Eatery in Sampaloc, Talisay and ordered a pork binagoongan, he said it is the best binagoongan he has ever tasted.
-I opted for a lomi.
+He stopped in Valentino’s Eatery in Sampaloc, Talisay and ordered a pork binagoongan.
+He said it is the best binagoongan he has ever tasted but I opted for a lomi.
 I was clueless on this eatery but Ken looked so excited.
 As soon as his order arrived, he asked me to taste it and alas, the pork binagoongan got me on my first nibble.
 So I ended up ordering one! 🙂

 1040H The Ascending Road of Talisay and Laurel